Merrill: What’s your best advice for couples?

 You could claim full benefits at age 66.

 If you were born between 1955 and 1959...

 Your full retirement age increases by two months for each year after 1955.

 If you were born in 1960 or later...

 You can claim full benefits at age 67.

-Your benefits will continue to increase every year you delay benefits past your full retirement age, until you reach 70.
+Your eventual benefits will increase every year you delay benefits past your full retirement age until you reach 70.